 A prime factor in our operation is the importance we place upon communication between home and school.
-The lines of communication must be kept open at all times so that we may be properly tuned into your child's needs.
+The lines of communication must always be kept open so that we may be properly tuned into your child's needs.

 Please notify us immediately if: